sunfounder/esp-4wd/docs/source/component_testing_python.rst

   :width: 400
   :align: center

-Run flashingLight.py, the RGB light under the car flashes every 0.5 seconds and changes color every time it flashes.
+Run ``flashingLight.py``, the RGB light under the car flashes every 0.5 seconds and changes color every time it flashes.

-Test the servo
+Test the Servo
 ---------------

 Finishing the wire up according to the diagram.